John Garang: Death

 In late July 2005, Garang died after the Ugandan presidential Mi-172 helicopter he was flying in crashed.
 He had been returning from a meeting in Rwakitura with long-time ally President Yoweri Museveni of Uganda.
 He did not tell the Sudanese government that he was going to this meeting and therefore, did not take the presidential plane.
 In fact, Garang had said he was going to spend the weekend in New Cush, a small village near the Kenyan borders founded by Garang himself.
 To this day, neither the identity of any other participants at the meeting nor its purpose is known.

 After the helicopter had been missing for more than 24 hours, the Ugandan president notified the Sudanese government, which in turn contacted the SPLM for information.
 The SPLM responded that the helicopter Garang was taking had landed safely at an old SPLA training camp.
 The Sudanese state television duly reported this.
 A few hours later, Abdel Basset Sabdarat, Sudan's Information Minister, then appeared on TV to refute the earlier report that Garang's helicopter landed safely.
 It was Yasir Arman, the SPLA/M spokesperson, who had told the government that Garang's plane had landed safely and his intention, in doing so, was to buy time for internal succession arrangements within the SPLA, before Garang's death was to be declared.
 Garang's helicopter crashed on Friday and he remained 'missing' throughout Saturday.
 During this time, the government believed he was still resolving his affairs in Southern Sudan.
 Finally, a statement released by the office of the Sudanese President, Omar el-Bashir, confirmed that the Ugandan presidential helicopter had crashed into "a mountain range in southern Sudan because of poor visibility and this resulted in the death of Dr. John Garang DeMabior, six of his colleagues and seven Ugandan crew members."

 According to the Sudan Tribune John Garang's legacy was a major cornerstone in South Sudan's fight for independence.
 Without Garang, many marginalized people of Africa, including that of Sudan would still be largely forgotten about in the modern world.

+The death of Garang cause major riots to flare up in Khartoum and other big cities around Sudan.